storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 ```

 The randomized median algorithm for the case of $n = 10,000,001$
-is at least 17x faster than the exact median calculation.
+is at least **17x faster** than the exact median calculation.
-That is an order of magnitude improvement over the deterministic median algorithm.
+That is an **order of magnitude improvement** over the deterministic median algorithm.

 ## Conclusion

-I love the inequalities of the Russian school of probability,
+I love the inequalities of the **Russian school of probability**,
 Markov, Chebyshev, etc.,
 since it does not depend on any underlying distributional assumptions.
 Chebyshev's inequality depends on the random variable having a finite mean and variance,